 Brain Circuits Behind Taxshila Technology

-Research Introduction: Neural Architecture of Innovation
+🧠 Research Introduction: The Neural Architecture of Taxshila Innovation

 The neural architecture of knowledge transfer transforms the developer’s brain into a dynamic engine of invention.
 At the heart of Taxshila Technology lies the concept that the every phase of technological evolution is deeply intertwined with the specific brain circuits of developers.
 This approach is rooted in the principles of learnography.
 It posits that technology is not merely created, but it is cognitively and motorically transferred, stored, and formatted in brain circuits through a systematic and phase-wise progression.